Stagecoach Cumbria & North Lancashire: Depots

 As of April 2022, the company operates from five bus depots across the region: Barrow-in-Furness, Carlisle, Kendal, Morecambe and Workington, as well as two outstations: Catterall and Penrith.
 An outstation at Ingleton was closed in 2022, following the withdrawal of services 80 and 81.

 Vehicles

 The fleet consists mainly of diesel-powered single and double-deck buses manufactured by Alexander Dennis, Optare, Volvo and Wrightbus.
-Some double-deck vehicles are open-top, including a fleet of Wright StreetDeck, which operate within the Lake District National Park.
+Some double-deck vehicles are open-top, including a fleet of Volvo B5TL/Wright Gemini 3 vehicles, which operate within the Lake District National Park.

 Branding

 As of May 2022, vehicles in the fleet are in the process of being rebranded into the new fleet livery, which was revealed in January 2020.
 It consists of a white base with blue, green and orange swirls, featuring the company's updated logo.
-The former livery was introduced over 20 years prior, and consisted of vehicles painted in a white base, with a blue skirt, and red and orange swoops.
-Dedicated route brands include Lakes Connection (555) and LAKEsider (599).
+The livery name is "Stagecoach Local".
+The former livery was introduced over 20 years prior, and consisted of vehicles painted in a white base, with a blue skirt, and red and orange swoops - named "Stagecoach Beachball".

+Although the Lakes Connection livery was initially used exclusively on service 555, the 2020 Stagecoach group-wide rebrand has seen this livery implemented on all buses based at Kendal, as well as a select number based at Carlisle, Morecambe and Workington.
+Central Lakes open top service 599 is branded as Lakesider, whilst service 78 linking Keswick and Seatoller, is branded as The Borrowdale Bus.